Jasonj2-1/MSC_final/README.md

 ```

-The timer trigger and byte read/sent logic are compared in this project.\n
+The timer trigger and byte read/sent logic are compared in this project.<br>
-Different sampling rates are compared.\n
+Different sampling rates are compared.<br>
 The results are analysed with reasons for the data flow/read speed.